 - 1. Enhance community vitality by: - protecting and enabling services and facilities which are essential to sustain rural living; - improving connections by public transport and other transport measures to neighbouring larger villages and market towns; - supporting the provision of local, mobile and electronic services which increases the range and quality of services. - 2.
-Meet local community, social or economic need by: - Enabling new housing development which is essential to local needs, including affordable housing (in accordance with policy H2); - Allowing for rural exceptions housing in appropriate locations on the edge of settlements (in accordance with policy H2).
+Meet local community, social or economic need by: - Enabling new housing development which meets a local need, including affordable housing (in accordance with policy H2); - Allowing for rural exceptions housing in appropriate locations on the edge of settlements (in accordance with policy H2).
 This will be additional to the housing provision for the rural areas. - Enabling small-scale new employment development including 'live-work' developments which are for a rural enterprise or an existing authorised business use; - Supporting the diversification of existing farm enterprises (in accordance with policy R1); - Supporting the development of appropriate ICT and new means of communications to enable homeworking and small businesses reliant on e-technology.

-8.1.62 The smaller villages have a more limited role as service centres, but they are vital to the rural areas particularly in terms of providing for local housing and rural employment needs.
+8.1.64 The smaller villages have a more limited role as service centres, but they are vital to the rural areas particularly in terms of providing for local housing and rural employment needs.
 A major issue for smaller villages is the loss of local population through lack of housing opportunities.
 The proposed strategy for the smaller villages therefore seeks to allow an appropriate level of sensitive development which enhances community vitality or meets a local social or economic need of the settlement and its hinterland.

-8.1.63 Development on a large scale would be unsustainable in these villages, as it is will generate a disproportionate number of additional journeys outside the village and may undermine the spatial strategy.
+8.1.65 Development on a large scale would be unsustainable in these villages, as it is will generate a disproportionate number of additional journeys outside the village and may undermine the spatial strategy.
 However, it is recognised that there is a need to meet local needs in these settlements.
-This will be strictly controlled, both in terms of its scale and type in order to ensure that the character and life of the settlement is not undermined.
-Housing in particular will be required to be either affordable or meet an identified local need which cannot be met elsewhere in accordance with policy H2.
-This also includes live-work units, since the occupant will be local.
+This will be strictly controlled, both in terms of its scale and type, in order to ensure that the character and life of the settlement is not undermined.
+Housing in particular will be required to meet a local need in terms of their size, type and tenure.
+This may include both open market housing and affordable housing.

-8.1.64 These settlements will continue to be subject to Green Belt or countryside policies but in addition some limited infilling and redevelopment is considered acceptable.
+8.1.66 These settlements will continue to be subject to Green Belt or countryside policies but in addition some limited infilling and redevelopment is considered acceptable.
 In order to guide development an Infill Development Boundary will be defined around these settlements within which appropriate development will be allowed.
 These boundaries will be more tightly drawn then Development Boundaries to accommodate infilling or redevelopment but to restrict peripheral expansion.